-A. Statement of problem/need with regard to improving broadband adoption rates.
+A. Problem statement with regard to improving broadband service adoption rates.

-UC2B Below Ground will bring needed big broadband to community anchor institutions and to homes in underserved areas.
-The complementary need and solution addressed in this UC2B Public Computer Center proposal is to stimulate broadband demand by helping people in those areas and other vulnerable populations use a reliable and cutting-edge set of big-broadband-based tools and services.
+UC2B Below Ground will bring needed big broadband to critical institutions and to homes in underserved areas.
+The complementary need and solution addressed in this UC2B Sustainable Broadband Adoption proposal is to stimulate broadband demand by helping people in those areas and other vulnerable populations use a reliable and cutting-edge set of big-broadband-based tools and services.
 This includes hardware, software, people, and social arrangements.
 In July, UC2B carried out a door-to-door household survey which found census block groups of <40% broadband takeup, exactly aligned with the lowest income and highest social isolation (joblessness, lower education, lack of access to services, and so on).

-B. Overall approach to addressing the need.
+B. Overall approach and how it is innovative.

-Our overall approach is bottom-up, locally rooted cultural and entrepreneurial innovation, facilitated by North Champaign-Urbana's own social capital together with UC2B's structures and resources.
-The set of big-broadband-based tools and services mentioned above is centered on:
+Our overall approach is bottom up, locally rooted cultural and entrepreneurial innovation, facilitated by North Champaign-Urbana's own social capital together with UC2B's structures and resources.
+The set of big broadband based tools and services mentioned above is centered on: